barnumbirr/tweetuoso/README.md

 ![screenshot](https://raw.github.com/c0ding/tweetuoso/master/tweetuoso/doc/registration.png)

+**Note**: whatever you specify for Application Name will be the “via” name your followers see in the details of tweets issued from your command line app.

 ### Step 2: OAuth settings

 Next, the app needs to be authorized to connect to your account so it can send tweets under your name.
 Paste the Consumer Key and Consumer Secret into tweetuoso.py.
 Then save and run Tweetuoso on your system.